AleCandido/pydf/docs/source/index.rst

   source of unexpected behavior

   - it might be provided at a later stage, but it will never be the default
+  - while the ``error`` extrapolator was present, here a different behavior will be implemented: in order to support array queries, `np.nan` will be returned for points lying outside the boundaries

 - no implementor flexibility: LHAPDF has been used for many years, but the only interface I've seen used is `GridPDF`